Social Media and Digital Communication

 In the next stage of this project, which I have just begun to develop with Leiden University colleague Michael Meffert, we are using experimental research designs to explore (1) whether the mechanisms my own and previous studies have suggested might promote interactivity between politicians and citizens bear out and (2) whether interaction between politicians and citizens has positive effects on citizens' political perceptions and sense of efficacy.
-We ran our first survey experiment in summer 2017 in the United States and are currently analyzing the data while also working on several experiments we plan to run in the US and various Western European countries.
+We ran our first pilot survey experiment in summer 2017 in the United States and are currently working on several experiments we plan to run in the US and various Western European countries.